 In order to be scored and prioritized for funding, a complete application must include completed and signed application forms, appropriate application resolution(s), Water & Sewer Financial Information Form, Fund Transfer Certification form, and a priority rating system narrative.
 Do not submit a completed priority rating system point sheet with the AIA application.

 The priority rating system narrative is the main part of the application and allows points to be awarded for each line item in the priority rating system.
-Address every narrative question in the order they appear below.
+Address each narrative question in the order they appear below.
 Narrative questions that are not addressed will result in 0 points being awarded for that line item.

 All supporting documentation to determine priority points must be submitted with the funding application and explicitly discussed in the application narrative.
 Please ensure that submittals provide clear and concise information needed to determine points, and that the narrative clearly discusses how the supporting documentation supports the applicant’s claims including specific page references.